github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace.md

 ## About codespace creation

-You can create a codespace on {% data variables.product.prodname_dotcom_the_website %}, in {% data variables.product.prodname_vscode %}, or by using {% data variables.product.prodname_cli %}.
-Use the tabs in this article to display instructions for each of these ways of creating a codespace.
+{% data reusables.codespaces.ways-to-create-a-codespace %} Use the tabs in this article to display instructions for each of these ways of creating a codespace.

 {% note %}